-Estimation of Authoritativeness A: Information authoritativeness represents the taskspecific knowledge which can be based on the provider's profile, such as reputation, education, profession, and experience that is related to the task.
-This authoritativeness can also be enhanced by information derived from the user social network structure .
-For example, if many individuals (especially highly authoritative ones) indicate user u_i as their friend, then u_i has a significant impact on others and therefore has a higher authority.
-The link-based similarity analysis (such as page rank) can be used to derive the authority of people [38].
-Information authoritativeness can be derived from questionnaire answers and with additional correlated information from web documents or available social network information.
-In general, Information authoritativeness may be based on a set of multiple attributes that are related to the specific task.
-The estimation can become more complex and would be beyond the scope of this chapter.
+Estimation of Authoritativeness: Information authoritativeness represents the capability of the provider to supply accurate task-specific knowledge.
+This measurement can be derived based on the provider's profile, such as education level, profession, experience with the specific area of the task, and reputation etc. For example, the answers to a carefully designed questionnaire at registration can be used as input for the estimation.
+We can take a weighted sum of the answers to related questions to estimate the authoritativeness of a user.
+In addition, the authoritativeness can also be enhanced by information derived from the relationship between users.
+If many individuals (especially highly authoritative ones) indicate user u_i as their reference in this field, then u_i has a significant impact on others and therefore has a higher authority.
+The link-based analysis (such as page rank) can be used to derive the reputation of people [PB98, KSG03].
+In general, authoritativeness of the information provider can be derived from user profiles and/or questionnaire answers; when such background information is not available or incomplete, we can complement the authoritativeness from the provider's reputation among users.